-According to the American Academy of Pediatrics (AAP), hip dysplasia in babies can be congenital or develop during infancy (2).
-The condition typically varies in severity and can occur in one or both hip joints.
-As a parent, knowing about the condition in detail can help in early diagnosis and prompt treatment for the baby.
+According to the American Academy of Pediatrics (AAP), hip dysplasia can be congenital or develop during a child’s first year (2).
+It can affect one or both hip joints, and the severity varies depending on the extent of dislocation.
+However, early diagnosis and prompt treatment can enable a baby to live a happy and active life.

-This post shares about symptoms, diagnosis, treatment, and prevention of hip dysplasia in babies.
+Read on to know more about the symptoms, diagnosis, treatment, and prevention of hip dysplasia in babies.

 Signs And Symptoms Of Hip Dysplasia